 Stick to the Original Rotation

 Regardless of whether you’re actually standing in a circle, everyone should stick to the original joint rotation.
-Typically, the joint roller lights the joint and passes it to the left.
+Typically, the joint roller lights the joint and pass it to the left.
 The joint continues to be passed left until everyone hits the joint once and the ‘circle’ is completed.
 It’s more relaxing when this order is maintained until the joint is finished.
-Otherwise, no one knows who’s turn it is, making for a confusing time and creating the possibility of skipping someone inadvertently.
+Otherwise, no one knows whose turn it is, making for a confusing time and creating the possibility of skipping someone inadvertently.